How Long Does It Take to Become a Pharmacy Technician?

 When it comes time to choose how you want to do your training, you want to consider what way will work best for your situation.
 If you need more flexibility in your program, online may be your best bet.
 For those who want to be as hands-on as possible, in-person may work better.

 If you want both flexibility and hands-on experience, many online pharmacy technician programs have externships that allow you to learn on-site and get invaluable experience that will look great on a resume.
-Many online programs are self-paced as well, meaning you could finish quicker than in an in-person degree program, which could take about two years to complete.

 Read more: 10 Facts You Need to Get Straight About a Pharmacy Technician Career [& How to Get Started]